 ABX464 for HIV

-ABX464 is an oral, first-in-class, small molecule inhibiting HIV replication through an entirely new mechanism of action, and has completed three Phase 2a clinical trials.
+ABX464 is an oral, first-in-class, small molecule inhibiting HIV replication through an entirely new mechanism of action, and has completed two Phase 2a clinical trials.

 The HIV virus works by infecting immune cells and incorporating instructions for cellular production of new viruses into the cells’ DNA.
 Antiretroviral-based therapy works by keeping active viruses produced by infected cells out of the blood stream, but this form of treatment is incapable of addressing the root of viral infection within infected cells.
 With these viral “factories” still in operation, viral rebound can occur if treatment is missed.